usnistgov/SOEN-PDK/_sources/src/layers.rst.txt

 Layer Definitions
 =================
-These are all the available layers listed as
+These are all the available layers.
+They are referred by token in layout code.
+They are listed as

 token : layer/datatype
     description